 Every year, September is recognized as National Preparedness Month (NPM) which serves as a reminder that we all must take action to prepare for the types of emergencies that could affect us where we live, work, and also where we visit.
-With cooperation from the Middlesex County Department of Public Safety and Health Offices, and the Regional Chronic Disease Coalition, members of the Office of Health Services, Public Health Preparedness Division will be going out into the community several times in September to promote emergency preparedness to Middlesex County residents.
+With cooperation from the Middlesex County Department of Public Safety and Health Offices, and the Regional Chronic Disease Coalition, members of the Office of Health Services, Public Health Preparedness Division would like to promote emergency preparedness to Middlesex County residents.

 To create your own home-readiness kit, and learn of other basic measures you can take to prepare yourself and loved ones, download our printer-friendly document from Ready.gov.
 The helpful sheets highlight the basic steps for preparing: